BroadbandForum/usp-test/docs/index.md

         single entry in the `updated_params` map containing 'NotifRetry' as the key.

     b.
 The second UpdatedObjectResult has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an `err_code` of '7021', 'Required parameter failed', and a single UpdatedInstanceFailure element.
-The
-        UpdatedInstanceFailure has an `affected_path` with a value of 'Device.LocalAgent.Subscription.<instance identifier>.',
+The OperationFailure contains an appropriate error code and a single UpdatedInstanceFailure element.
+The UpdatedInstanceFailure has an `affected_path` with a value of 'Device.LocalAgent.Subscription.<instance identifier>.', and a single
-        and a single ParameterError element.
+        ParameterError element.

     c.
-The ParameterError has a `param` element with a value of 'InvalidParameter' and an `err_code` of '7010', 'Unsupported Parameter'.
+The ParameterError has a `param` element with a value of 'InvalidParameter' and an appropriate error code.

 3. The retrieved value matches the value set in the `param_settings` element for the first object.